assyrianic/Tagha/documentation/ISA.md

 Same as `vneg` but with floats.

 ## vand
-same as `bit_and` but source + destination registers are vectors.
+same as `_and` but source + destination registers are vectors.

 ## vor
-same as `bit_or` but source + destination registers are vectors.
+same as `_or` but source + destination registers are vectors.

 ## vxor
-same as `bit_xor` but source + destination registers are vectors.
+same as `_xor` but source + destination registers are vectors.

 ## vshl
-same as `shl` but source + destination registers are vectors.
+same as `sll` but source + destination registers are vectors.

 ## vshr
-same as `shr` but source + destination registers are vectors.
+same as `srl` but source + destination registers are vectors.

 ## vshar
-same as `shar` but source + destination registers are vectors.
+same as `sra` but source + destination registers are vectors.

 ## vnot
-same as `bit_not` but source + destination registers are vectors.
+same as `_not` but source + destination registers are vectors.

 ## vcmp
 same as `cmp` but source + destination registers are vectors.